 Malware, or malicious software, is a type of software specifically created and designed to cause harm.
 There are many types of malware with varying degrees of maliciousness.
-The most prominent ones are viruses, ransomware, spyware, adware, rootkits and bootkits, and bots.
+The most prominent ones are viruses, ransomware, spyware, adware, such as RelevantKnowledge, rootkits and bootkits, and bots.

 All of these malware types work a little differently and may be designed for seemingly different purposes.
 But the general intent of malware creators is to steal data, compromise files, get money, and simply cause harm to individuals or organizations.

 How do I know malware is on my computer?

 Malware that’s infected your computer is not always easily detectable and can be very subtly running in the background.
 Though some types of malware, like adware or ransomware, are easier to spot.
 If you suspect that your Windows 10 device got infected with malware, check for these signs:

 - Ads pop up in unexpected places, frequently.

 - You’ll see a ransom message in case of ransomware infection.

 - Device is running slower than usual.